deepennyway/weavers-almanac/src/appendix/02-last-ritual.md

 Gather them, and feel their weight in your hands for one last time.

-Feel the sorrow that premates from them, but do not linger.
+Feel the sorrow that permeates from them, but do not linger,

 For this is the last time you will feel it.